Rmensah22/pharmacy-sales-analytics/README.md

 The records without dates represented approximately 19.61% of total revenue.
 Because dates could not be reliably determined for these transactions, they were retained for non-time-based analysis but excluded from analyses that required a valid transaction date.

 This approach preserved useful sales information while preventing unsupported assumptions about transaction timing.

+## Exploratory Data Analysis

+Following the data-cleaning process, exploratory data analysis (EDA) was performed to identify patterns in sales activity, product performance, customer behavior, and transaction types.

+The analysis used Python and Pandas to aggregate the cleaned transactional data and calculate key performance measures, including:

+- Revenue
+- Cost
+- Gross profit
+- Profit margin
+- Units sold
+- Number of transactions
+- Average transaction value

+The analysis was conducted across several business dimensions to identify areas of strong performance and potential opportunities for management attention.

+### Analysis Areas

+**Time-Based Performance:** Monthly revenue, cost, gross profit, units sold, transactions, and profit margin were analyzed to identify changes in sales performance throughout 2015.

+**Product Performance:** Products were evaluated based on revenue, gross profit, units sold, transaction volume, and profit margin to identify the products contributing most significantly to overall performance.

+**Customer Performance:** Customer-level metrics were calculated to identify high-value customers based on revenue, gross profit, transaction activity, and average transaction value.

+**Receipt-Type Performance:** Sales were grouped by receipt prefix to compare revenue, profitability, transaction volume, and average transaction value across different transaction types.

+These analyses provide the foundation for the visualizations and business findings presented in the following sections.